adibfarrasy/simpanan.nvim/README.md

    start writing your query and execute it with the execute keymap.

 ## Features
-- Support for postgres query
+- Support for PostgreSQL and some MongoDB read query
 - List connections
 - Data pipelining

 ## WIP
 These planned features will be supported in order:
 1. Manage connections (add/ delete) from the list_connections popup
-2. jq as 'faux query' for intermediate data pipelining
+2. jq as 'faux connection' for intermediate data pipelining
-2. Support for mongodb query
+3. regex as 'faux connection' and data pipelining
-3. Support for redis query
+4. Support for redis query
-4. Support for MySQL and SQLite query
+5. Support for MySQL and SQLite query

 ## FAQ
 - What's with the name?